 Elizabeth Moreno is an arbitrator, hearing officer and referee and has presided over hundreds of arbitrations and hearings.
 As a hearing officer for the Civil Service Commission for the County of Los Angeles,she decides whether an employee should have been disciplined or terminated, hears Department of Water and Power customers water and electric disputes.
 As a referee, she makes determination if an employee should receive disability retirement for Los Angeles County Employee Retirement (LACERA).
 Ms. Moreno arbitrates cases involving disputes between securities investors and their broker for FINRA, ERCOMM (Los Angeles County Employee Relations Committee ) and NAM (National Aribtration and Mediation of New York)

 As a well recognized mediator in Southern California, Ms. Moreno has resolved hundreds of disputes.
 As a mediator, she conducts private mediations involving employment discrimination, wage and hour disputes, personal injury, insurance, business contracts, and construction defect actions.
-She is currently on the USDC-Central District, Riverside and Orange Counties panels.
+She is currently on the USDC-Central District and Riverside County panel.

 As a trial attorney, Ms. Moreno has tried more than 40 jury and court civil trials that have varied from 5 to 80 days in length and has handled thousands of cases.
 She has litigated complex and class actions, Real Estate, construction defects/Mold, discrimination, wrongful termination, employment contracts, wage and hour violations, personal injury, medical malpractice, conservatorships for developmentally disabled, insurance bad faith and business litigation.
 For five years she was an expert witness on Insurance Issues.
 Since 2004, she has had her own certified minority woman owned law firm of Elizabeth A. Moreno, A Professional Corporation.